 “I get so many letters from people who want to go to California and see the house where it was filmed.
 Maureen doesn’t remember much about the structure.
 Stars are just taken to the shoot for that day–do their thing and go home.”

 I read a comment on a message board that questioned why everyone apparently had to share this bathroom.
 Didn’t a house this size have more than one?

-How charming was Brian Keith in this role?
-Swift says Keith was nervous about it because he’d never done comedy before, but he was perfect as Mitch:
+Brian Keith was nervous about the role because he’d never done comedy before.

-In the DVD commentary, director David Swift says he has always regretted that he didn’t have wardrobe give Maureen O’Hara something “sexier” to wear in this scene.
+Director Swift said he wished wardrobe gave Maureen O’Hara something “sexier” to wear in this scene.

 He felt it made her look a little plain, and too much like a “housewife.”

-The screenplay was written by David Swift, who also wrote Pollyanna.
-Disney had bought the rights to a short story published in Germany called “Lisa and Lottie” by Erich Kästner and asked Swift to adapt it for American audiences.
+Walt Disney bought the rights to a short story published in Germany called “Lisa and Lottie” by Erich Kästner and asked David Swift, who had written Pollyanna, to adapt it for American audiences.

-“But the kind of picture I enjoy seeing is something like The Parent Trap.
-That was a charming thing with Hayley Mills playing my twin daughters.
+“But the kind of picture I enjoy seeing is something like Parent Trap.
 I saw that four times.
-I even took my wife’s parents to see it.
-I like it so much I forgot I was in it, as a matter of fact.”
+I liked it so much I forgot I was in it, as a matter of fact.”

 In 1998 they filmed a remake starring Lindsay Lohan as the twins and Nathasha Richardson as their mother.
 In that version she lives in an elegant house in London.
-You can read my post about the sets from that version here:
+You can see the photos I posted of it here!